ismailkhan313/ismailkhan.xyz/content/islamic-studies/How Islam Works/Miracles.md

 ---
-title: 06 - Miracles
+title: Miracles
 draft: false
 tags:
   - how-islam-works
+index: "07"
 ---
 ## What are the roles of miracles?